Tips for San Francisco

 Saturday at Ferry Plaza and Sunday Marin Farmers Market are the largest markets, open year round.

-Ferry Plaza Farmers Markets (Ferry Building)
+Ferry Plaza Farmers Markets (Ferry Building SF)

 Tuesday 10:00am – 2:00pm